-- Liquidity risk governance practices are in place, including independent monitoring and review and reporting to senior management and the Risk Review Committee. - Liquidity is managed in accordance with our Asset Liability Management Policy and operating guidelines. - Liquidity contingency plans for the management of liquidity in the event of a liquidity crisis are maintained. - Stress testing is performed by comparing liquidity coverage ratios under one-month and one-year stress scenarios to our policy thresholds.
-These liquidity ratios are measured and managed at the enterprise and business segment level. - Stress testing of our collateral is performed by comparing collateral coverage ratios to our policy threshold. - Cash management and asset-liability management programs support our ability to maintain our financial position by ensuring that sufficient cash flow and liquid assets are available to cover potential funding requirements.
-We invest in various types of assets with a view of matching them to our liabilities of various durations. - Internal capital targets are established at an enterprise level to cover all risks and are above regulatory supervisory and minimum targets.
-Actual capital levels are monitored to ensure they exceed internal targets. - We actively manage and monitor our capital and asset levels, and the diversification and credit quality of our investments. - Various credit facilities for general corporate purposes are maintained.
+- Liquidity risk governance practices are in place, including independent monitoring and review and reporting to senior management and the Risk Review Committee. - · Liquidity is managed in accordance with our Asset Liability Management Policy and operating guidelines. - · Liquidity contingency plans are maintained for the management of liquidity in the event of a liquidity crisis. - Stress testing is performed by comparing liquidity coverage ratios under a one-month stress scenario to our policy thresholds.
+These liquidity ratios are measured and managed at the enterprise and legal entity levels. - Stress testing of our collateral is performed by comparing collateral coverage ratios to our policy threshold. - Cash Management and asset-liability management programs support our ability to maintain our financial position by ensuring that sufficient cash flow and liquid assets are available to cover potential funding requirements.
+We invest in various types of assets with a view of matching them to our liabilities of various durations. - Internal capital targets are established at an enterprise level to cover all risks and are above minimum regulatory and supervisory levels.
+Actual capital levels are monitored to ensure they exceed internal targets. - · We actively manage and monitor our capital and asset levels, and the diversification and credit quality of our investments. - Various credit facilities for general corporate purposes are maintained.